nirdothan/user-guide/docs/network/interfaces_and_networks.md

 is installed across your cluster and a corresponding `NetworkAttachmentDefinition` CRD was created.

-The following example defines a network which uses the [bridge CNI plugin](https://www.cni.dev/plugins/current/main/bridge/), which will connect the VMI to Linux bridge `br1`.
-Other CNI plugins such as ptp, ovs-cni, or Flannel might be used as well.
+The following example defines a secondary network which uses the [bridge CNI plugin](https://www.cni.dev/plugins/current/main/bridge/), which will connect the VMI to Linux bridge `br10`.
+Other CNI plugins such as ptp, ovn-cni, or sriov-cni might be used as well.
 For their installation and usage refer to the respective project documentation.

 First the `NetworkAttachmentDefinition` needs to be created.
 That is